 Here’s another Elements and Principles of Art list to help you in planning your art lessons!
-Today’s post includes example artworks that show emphasis.
+Today’s post includes example artworks for emphasis in art.

 I will add to this list when I find more, so this is a good one to pin or bookmark!
-The horizontal images do not contain all of the examples, FYI.
+The horizontal images do not contain all of the examples.

 - Grant Wood, Parson Weems’ Fable, 1939 (Line, Shape)